-But today, Ramirez sits in a detention center in Eloy, surrounded by men in an all-male facility.
-Ramirez is poised to be sent back to Mexico – a country of which she has few memories – because of a series of local policies that created a fast-track deportation process, moving her from a Phoenix light rail station to ICE custody within 24 hours.
+But today, Rosales sits in a detention center in Eloy, surrounded by men in an all-male facility.
+Rosales is poised to be sent back to Mexico – a country of which she has few memories – because of a series of local policies that created a fast-track deportation process, moving her from a Phoenix light rail station to ICE custody within 24 hours.

 She's scared of where she is, and, as she anticipates being sent to a country that's increasingly hostile toward transgender women, even more scared of where she’ll go.